Encharted Cook

 Knots fresh from the oven on a parchment lined baking sheet.

-...and they come out of the oven looking like these.
 Look how cute they are!
 I bet you can't eat just one!

 Substitutions

-SUBSTITUTE Freeze Dried Herbs for fresh chives or parsley.
+Substitute Freeze Dried Herbs for fresh chives or parsley.

-Storage and Reheating
+FAQs for Storage and Reheating

 Can I store bread knots?

 These bread knots can be stored for up to 3 days.
-The best way to store them is to place them in a resealable plastic bag and to press out the extra air.
+The best way to store them is to place them in a resealable plastic bag and press out the extra air.

 How do I easily reheat garlic bread knots?